laelbarlow/amoebae/README.md

 3. Specify an appropriate reference sequence file, or files, to query in reverse searches (this is the second set of searches in reciprocal-best-hit sequence similarity searching).
-    - Again, if you want to use the example file (*Arabidopsis thaliana* amino acid sequences), then skip this step.
+    - Again, if you simply want to use the example file (*Arabidopsis thaliana* amino acid sequences), then skip this step.
-    - To use different files,
+    - To use different files, modify the `config/reference_db_list.txt` file, adding/removing filenames (one filename per line).

-If necessary, list a different database file to use for identifying reference sequences and running reverse searches against, by modifying the `resources/reference_db_list.txt` file.
 Well-annotated reference genomes, such as those of *Arabidopsis thaliana*, *Saccharomyces cerevisiae*, or *Homo sapiens* are most useful for this purpose.

-9. Set up data.
+9. Set up files for running searches.
 ```
     snakemake get_ref_seqs -j 100 --use-conda --profile sge
 ```

 1. Execute initial workflow steps to download and format sequence data and